Departmental Staff | |

 Key Stage 4

-BTEC Level 2 Health and Social Care – Tech Award
+Cambridge National OCR – Level 1 / 2 in Health and Social Care

 Course Information

-There are a wide range of topics covered on the Health and Social Care Tech course.
-Areas covered include human lifespan development, types of health and social care services, values which are central to health and social care as well as health and wellbeing.
+There are a wide range of topics covered on the Health and Social Care course.
+Areas covered include human lifespan development, types of health and social care services, values which are central to health and social care as well as public health promotion.
 This course provides a broad overview of the Health and Social Care Sector.

 Study of this sector at Key Stage 4 will complement GCSE study through providing an opportunity for practical application alongside conceptual study.
 There are also strong opportunities for post-16 progression in this important sector.